intel/trustauthority-client-for-python/README.md

 # Intel Trust Authority Python Client
 Intel Trust Authority Client provides a set of Python modules for attesting different TEEs with Intel Trust Authority.
-You can import the Python packages into your application for Intel® TDX attestation from your application or workflow.
+Users can import the Python packages into their application and make REST calls to Intel Trust Authority for fetching token containing information about the TEE attested that can be verified.

 ## System Requirement

 Use <b>Ubuntu 20.04</b>.

 ## Installation

 Install the latest version of the library with following commands:

+Installation steps:
+1) Install poetry using command `pip3 install --no-cache-dir poetry`
+2) Create a wheel package:
+    Spawn a poetry shell using command poetry shell:
+    ```bash
+    poetry shell
+    ```
+    Build wheel package inside shell using command poetry build:
+    ```bash
+    poetry build
+    ```
-Create a wheel package and install using following commands poetry shell poetry build - this will create a whl package in dist folder. pip install <whl file name>.
-In this case it is applications_security_amber_trustauthority_client_for_python-0.1.0-py3-none-any.whl
+3) Goto  dist folder where a whl package is created.
+4) pip install <whl file name>.
+In this case it is applications_security_amber_trustauthority_client_for_python-0.1.0-py3-none-any.whl. inteltrustauthorityclient package is installed in site-packages:
+    ```
+    pip install <whl file name>
+    ```

 ## Usage

 If User has interface to get the quote/evidence and want to attest it with Intel Trust Authority: